weboutright/swell3/DEPLOYMENT-GUIDE.md

 4. Paste it into the Apps Script editor
 5. Name your project: "My Booking System"

+### Step 1.5: Enable Google Calendar API (REQUIRED!)

+⚠️ **IMPORTANT:** Your booking system needs Calendar API access to create appointments!

+1. In the Apps Script editor, look for **Services** in the left sidebar
+2. Click the **⊕** (plus) button next to Services
+3. Scroll down to find **"Google Calendar API"**
+4. Click **Add**
+5. Verify "CalendarApp" appears in your services list

+**Without this step, bookings will fail!** The Calendar API is required for:
+- Creating calendar events for new bookings
+- Checking availability
+- Sending calendar invites to customers

 ### Step 2: Deploy as Web App

 1. Click **Deploy** → **New deployment**